-Affiliate marketing isn’t just putting a bunch of links in your site or on social media and seeing what sticks.
+Affiliate marketing isn’t just putting a bunch of links on your site or on social media and seeing what sticks.

 Affiliate marketing is a great way for vendors to expand their product or brand reach inexpensively.
 Therefore, most vendors have affiliate programs.
 Even brick and mortar stores like Home Depot, Sears, Best Buy, Walmart and others offer affiliate programs.

 Before you can become an efficient affiliate marketer you’ll need to have a clear understanding of what your role is, the numbers game and the revenue process.

 There are tens of thousands of affiliate programs on the web.
 In fact, chances are that if you can buy something online, you can also probably promote it as an affiliate.

 When you join an affiliate program you’ll receive a special link that sends you to a site where you are given access to resources to promote their products/services.
 These resources can include banner ads, links to landing pages with or without videos, email drip campaigns and more.

 These are all at your disposal to help you promote their products as an affiliate.

 - WA pays 50% commission on all referrals

 Essentially, affiliate marketing gives you the ability to promote thousands of products for free and without any inventory or shipping costs.